Lovinity/wwsu/README.md

         ]
 ### /messages/get-web [GET /messages/get-web]
 Retrieve a list of messages sent within the last hour applicable to web and mobile users.
+NOTE: new clients should call recipients/add-web in order to show up as online to other clients and to receive any stored nicknames for this client as response.label.
 This endpoint supports sockets.
 When called by a socket, the client will be subscribed to multiple events:

  - The "messages" event receives new/updated/deleted messages using the structure defined in the websockets section.